Uja of Ciamarella North Face Direct

-Uja of Ciamarella - or simply Ciamarella - 3676 m - is a great mountain belonging to the Southern Graie Alps and the highest elevation of the Valli di Lanzo.
+Uja of Ciamarella - or simply Ciamarella - 3676 m - is a great mountain belonging to the Southern Graie Alps and is the highest elevation of the Valli di Lanzo.
 It's a superb peak located entirely in Italian territory, in fact the border ridge between Italy and France runs to the West of the summit.
 The imposing Ciamarella North face is a 450 meters high wall, mainly ice-covered.
 Once the wall was covered with great seracs and the classic North face had three different routes, while nowadays the ice cover of the wall has been resized because of the general retreat of glaciers.
 Therefore the only safe ice climbing on NE ice face remains is the Right Direct route, running on the right of the wall.
 On the summit it’s located a bronze bust of San Leonardo Murialdo , who climbed Uja di Ciamarella in the year 1867.

 Ciamarella North wall can be approached both from Italy and from France.